Splynter-Security/Threat-Modeling-GitBook/architecture-layer/technique-archimate/risk-and-security-overlay.md

 #### Vulnerability

 A **vulnerability** within cyber security contexts can be defined as a weakness that allows an attacker to threaten the value of an asset.
 An _assessment_ can be used to model these, either by seeing a vulnerability as a specialization of an assessment or as a specific attribute.
 However typically vulnerabilities aren't modelled themselves.
 In an architectural model, known vulnerabilities should be scarce.
 The focus should lie on threats.
+See the example above for an example of how to model a vulnerability.

 ### Domain

-A **domain** is a set of related entities that share one or more characteristics and defines the semantic of a specific field.
-A couple of specific domains will be defined further down.
-Domains can be mapped to the ArchiMate grouping element.
+**Domains** can be mapped to the ArchiMate grouping element.

-A **security domain** groups assets with the same security level that fall under the jurisdiction of one security policy.

-A **risk management domain** is a group

-**Mitigation domains** group together assets amd actions that together mitigate risk in one or more risk management domains.
-Risk and mitigation domains are concepts more closely associated with risk management than threat modelling.
+**Security domain**, **risk management domain**, and **mitigation domain** are all examples of specific security domains that could be modelled.
+Often, domains are initially copied from the business before becoming more specialized in later threat modeling iterations.
 _**Note:**_ In practice defining a security domain is tricky.
-Recently trends such as zero-trust and defense-in-depth have only made it even more important to be very clear on your own...
-In general applying domains at the abstract and defining yourself....
-Because of this we included a short chapter which explores how this can be done in practice.
+Recently trends such as zero-trust and defense-in-depth have only made it even more important to be very careful in going about this.

 ### Controls

-**Risk Control**, **Treatment**, **Mitigation** are the deployment of a set of security services to protect against a security threat.
-Reducing a threat, a vulnerability or an attack by eliminating or preventing it, by minimizing the harm it can cause, or by discovering and reporting it so other action can be taken.
-Depending on the kind of action, nearly _any core element or combination_ thereof can be used to model it.
+**Risk Control**, **Treatment**, **Mitigation** can nearly all, depending on the kind of action, be modelled with  _any core element or combination_ thereof.
 A grouping can also be used to form a control of several different sub-components.

 _**TODO: Add picture of examples + maybe a grouping**_